intel/zephyr.js/README.md

 If it's the ARC image that needs more space, you should decrease the ROM you're passing instead.

-**NOTE**: Earlier, we would physically repartition the device and install a new bootloader that knew about it.
+**Note**: Earlier, we would physically repartition the device and install a new bootloader that knew about it.
 This is no longer necessary, so if you have such a device you should restore it to factory condition with the 256-to-144 flashpack.